nmorawski/DataStructuresS25/hwk/07_search_engine/README.md

    - Putting almost everything in the main function.
 It's better to create separate functions for different tasks. (-2)
    - Function bodies containing more than one statement are placed in the .h file. (okay for templated classes) (-2)
    - Functions are not well documented or are poorly commented, in either the .h or the .cpp file. (-1)
-   - Improper uses or omissions of const and reference. (-1)
    - At least one function is excessively long (i.e., more than 200 lines). (-1)
    - Overly cramped, excessive whitespace, or poor indentation. (-1)
    - Poor file organization: Puts more than one class in a file (okay for very small helper classes) (-1)
    - Poor choice of variable names: non-descriptive names (e.g. 'vec', 'str', 'var'), single-letter variable names (except single loop counter), etc. (-2)
-   - Contains useless comments like commented-out code, terminal commands, or silly notes. (-1)
  - DATA REPRESENTATION (7 pts)
    - Uses data structures which have not been covered in this class. (-7)
    - Uses filesystem library (i.e., #include &lt;filesystem&gt; ). (-7)
    - Neither std::map nor std::set is used. (-7)
    - Paths to all 32 HTML files are manually specified within the program's code.
 (The paths should be found by the program during runtime) (-5)
-   - Member variables are public. (-2)
  - RECURSION (3 pts)
    - Does not use recursion in the web crawler component. (-3)